 Operator-owned Tower is Expected to Register a Significant Growth

-- In the operator-owned telecom tower segment of the market studied, multiple mobile network operators (MNOs) are responsible for the construction, functioning, and maintenance of the towers.
+In the operator-owned telecom tower segment of the market studied, multiple mobile network operators (MNOs) are responsible for the towers’ construction, functioning, and maintenance.
 These services are being increasingly outsourced to third-party companies in emerging economies.

-- The trend of ownership of towers varies from region to region.
-In Asia Pacific, operators cling to their towers as a primary source of differentiation.
-In contrast, in the US tower market, a significant majority of the towers have long since been transferred from MNOs to independent companies.
+The trend of ownership of towers varies from region to region.
+In the Asia-Pacific, operators cling to their towers as a primary source of differentiation.
+In contrast, most of the towers in the US tower market have long since been transferred from MNOs to independent companies.

-- Mobile operators in countries, such as India, tend to own their own towers through their captive tower subsidiaries or through joint ventures where they share ownership with other operators.
-The independent tower company model is more effective when compared with mobile operators, owning to their own tower subsidiaries because such a model facilitates growth through arms-length contracts and removes the mobile operators’ concerns over leasing space on their competitors’ towers.
+Mobile operators in countries such as India tend to own their towers through their captive tower subsidiaries or through joint ventures where they share ownership with other operators.
+The independent tower company model is more effective when compared with mobile operators owning their tower subsidiaries because such a model facilitates growth through arms-length contracts and removes the mobile operators’ concerns over leasing space on their competitors’ towers.

 North America is Expected to Hold Major Share

-- The United States Landscape is one of the most competitive landscapes for major vendors as many companies are operating for growth due to the excessive demands for 5G telecom in the country.
-The country has many key vendors engaging in mergers, acquisitions, partnerships, rollouts, and coalitions.
+The United States Landscape is one of the most competitive landscapes for major vendors.
+Many companies are operating for growth due to the country’s excessive demands for 5G telecom.
+The US government has many key vendors engaging in mergers, acquisitions, partnerships, rollouts, and coalitions.

-- SBA Communications is a major tower provider in the United States with around 10,000 towers in the country and it is known for its focus on wireless communications.
-Also, the company announced a long-term master lease agreement with DISH, that will provide DISH with access to SBA’s nationwide portfolio of wireless communications sites.
+SBA Communications is a major tower provider in the United States, with around 10,000 towers in the country, and it is known for its focus on wireless communications.
+Additionally, the company announced a long-term master lease agreement with DISH that would provide DISH with access to SBA’s nationwide portfolio of wireless communications sites.

-- In Canada, mobile wireless services have been the largest and fastest-growing sector of the telecommunications industry in recent years, and that trend is expected to continue with the deployment of new technologies such as fifth-generation (5G) networks and new applications including the Internet of Things (IoT).
+In Canada, mobile wireless services have been the largest and fastest-growing telecommunications industry in recent years.
+That trend is expected to continue with the deployment of new technologies, such as fifth-generation (5G) networks and new applications, including the Internet of Things (IoT).

-- Bell Mobility, RCCI, and TCI (collectively, the national wireless carriers) together exercise market power in the provision of retail mobile wireless services in all provinces except Saskatchewan, where SaskTel exercises sole market power.
-Bell Mobility exercises market power in the provision of retail mobile wireless services in the Northwest Territories, Nunavut, and Yukon.
+Bell Mobility, RCCI, and TCI (collectively, the national wireless carriers) together exercise market power in the provision of retail mobile wireless services in all provinces except Saskatchewan, where SaskTel exercises sole market power.
+Bell Mobility exercises market power to provide retail mobile wireless services in the Northwest Territories, Nunavut, and Yukon.

-The telecom tower market is highly competitive and consists of several major players.
-In terms of market share, few of the major players currently dominate the market.
-These major players with prominent shares in the market are expanding their customer base across foreign countries.
-These companies are leveraging strategic collaborative initiatives to increase their market share and profitability.
-The companies operating in the market are also acquiring start-ups working on telecom towers to strengthen their product capabilities.
-Hence the market concentration is high.
+The telecom tower market intensity of competition is moderately high and consists of several major players.
+In terms of market share, few major players currently dominate the market.
+These major players with star shares in the market are expanding their customer base across foreign countries.
+These companies leverage strategic collaborative initiatives to increase their market share and profitability.
+The companies operating in the market are also acquiring start-ups working on telecom towers to strengthen their product capabilities and make strategic partnerships.
+Hence the market concentration is moderately high.